CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-credentials.md

 ## Delivery Status Notifications

-If you use the [bounce-tracking feature](bounce-handling), SMTPeter replaces the envelope address and delivers the mail with its own envelope address.
-In that case you will not receive Delivery Status Notification (DSN) messages in case the email delivery failed.
-You can use the REST API, the dashboard or the feedback loops to be informed about these errors.
+If you use the [bounce-tracking feature](bounce-handling), SMTPeter replaces the envelope address and delivers the mail using its own envelope address.
+In that case all bounces end up at SMTPeter, and you will not receive any Delivery Status Notification (DSN) messages.
+You should use the REST API, the dashboard or the feedback loops to be informed about these errors.

 However, if you do not hand over the bounce handling to SMTPeter, SMTPeter behaves as a normal MTA and als sends back DSN messages to your